-If you’re thinking of building a backyard swimming pool in the near future, there are two types of pumps you need to be aware of; namely, the pool pump and pool booster pump.
-Both are essential at circulating and filtering pool water, but what are the specifics of each type of pump?
-And more importantly, can you get away without purchasing a pool booster pump?
+If you’re thinking of building a backyard swimming pool in the future, there are two types of pumps you need to be aware of; namely, the pool pump and the pool booster pump.
+Both are essential for circulating and filtering pool water, but what is the use of each type of pump?
+And can you get away without purchasing a pool booster pump?

 What is a Pool Pump?

 A pool pump is the heart and soul of the water circulation system.
 The pump takes water from the pool and passes it through a skimmer and water heater (if available) before pushing it through a filter where it ultimately returns to the pool.
 Ideally, the turnover rate (the amount of time needed to cycle through all of the pool’s water) should be once every twelve hours.